kwakustephen-94ofori/100DaysOfCode/README.md

 # 100DaysOfCode
 Code Minimum for One(1) hour a day for the next 100 Days consistently - Front End Development Journey

 This is part of Alexander Kallaway's 100DaysOfCode challenge.
-More details about the challenge can be found here: 100daysofcode.com.
+More details about the challenge can be found here: <a href="100DaysOfCode.com">100daysofcode.com</a>.

-Commitment: I will code for the next 100Days
+Commitment: I will code for the next 100Days <br>
-<strong>Start Date: 04 January, 2019.</strong>
+<strong>Start Date: 05 January, 2019.</strong><br>
-<strong>End Date: 07 April, 2019.</strong>
+<strong>End Date: 14 April, 2019.</strong>

 # PLAN

-  <strong># Responsive Web Design</strong>
+  # Responsive Web Design
     - Basic HTML and HTML5
     - Basic CSS
     - Applied Visual Design